 Tip #6 Use short words

 You don’t have to use big or academic words to get your point across.
 In fact, if you do use big words, you are more likely to lose your reader along the way.
-Our main goal, after all, is to inspire and engage donors are they have made a gift.
+Our main goal, after all, is to inspire and engage donors as they have made a gift.
 This means we need to explain the work they contributed to in a simple, straightforward manner.

 Tip #7 Use the word “You” often

-Using the word “You” is one way to grab your reader’s attention, and it has the added benefit of making the letter sound more personable.
+When you wonder how to write an engaging donor thank you letter, using the word “You” is one way to grab your reader’s attention, and it has the added benefit of making the letter sound more personable.
 Many thank you letters will use the word “we” to talk about the organization, as well as the organization and the donor.
 But this can alienate the donor.
 Instead, keep the focus on the donor and use the word “you.”

-Tip #8 Be specific
+Tip #8 Be specific about donor impact

 Tip #9 Be uplifting

-Your organization may still have miles to go before your mission is achieved or perhaps the problem your working to solve is showing no signs of slowing down, but that doesn’t mean you can’t celebrate the strides you have made.
+Your organization may still have miles to go before your mission is achieved or perhaps the problem you’re working to solve is showing no signs of slowing down, but that doesn’t mean you can’t celebrate the strides you have made.
 It is important to use an uplifting tone and perspective in thank you letters.
 You don’t want donors to feel hopeless about making a gift to your cause.
 You want them to feel good about that decision.

-Tip #10 Demonstrate vision
+Tip #10 Paint an inspiring vision for donors

 As you wrap up your thank you letter, end by demonstrating a vision.
 It could be a vision for the program that your donor gave it.
 It could be a vision for your relationship with the donor, or something else.
 By demonstrating vision, you will keep the door to that relationship open.
 You will have a reason to keep in touch and provide them with updates.
 This is an important part of the relationship building process between solicitations.